miku1958/UITableView-MDKAutoLayoutHeight/README.md

 		return [tableView dequeueReusableCellWithIdentifier:@"Identifier" forIndexPath:indexPath];
 	}

 It will crash because of I get the cell by using this datasource method,and `-dequeueReusableCellWithIdentifier:forIndexPath:` will call `table.delegate -heightForRowAtIndexPath` so it will get into an endless loop then crash , the solution is use the `table -dequeueReusableCellWithIdentifier:` rather than the forIndexPath one.
-I counld find a reason why I need to use this method ,if you have to use this method to dequeue cell,please tell me the reason ,and I try to find a way to avoid it
+I counldn‘t find a reason why I need to use this method ,if you have to use this method to dequeue cell,please tell me the reason ,and I try to find a way to avoid it

 # Thanks